karamanliev/open-webui-yt-whisper/README.md

 ![image](https://github.com/user-attachments/assets/dc89a6f3-c068-4a59-bd97-5f8cc09996d5)

 ### CHANGELOG
+#### 1.1.0
+- added UserValve to specify the language for the transcription if autodetection fails

 #### 1.0.0
 - works the same as [WhisperWebUI Video Transcription](https://openwebui.com/f/mindphuq/whisperwebui_video_transcription)
 - added UserValve to bypass the cache when enabled